Aliases for HBA1 Gene

 GeneCards Summary for HBA1 Gene

-HBA1 (Hemoglobin, Alpha 1) is a Protein Coding gene.
-Diseases associated with HBA1 include vascular cancer and heinz body anemia.
-Among its related pathways are Metabolism and Selenium Pathway.
+HBA1 (Hemoglobin Subunit Alpha 1) is a Protein Coding gene.
+Diseases associated with HBA1 include Hemoglobin H Disease and Alpha-Thalassemia.
+Among its related pathways are Folate Metabolism and Effects of Nitric Oxide.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxygen binding.
 An important paralog of this gene is HBA2.